MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/rate-limit.md

 ---
-title: Rate limiting
+title: Optimize your bot with rate limiting in Teams
 description: Rate limiting and best practices in Microsoft Teams
 keywords: teams bots rate limiting
 ---

-# Optimize your bot: rate limiting and best practices in Microsoft Teams
+# Optimize your bot with rate limiting in Teams

 As a general principle, your application should limit the number of messages it posts to an individual chat or channel conversation.
 This ensures an optimal experience that doesn't feel “spammy” to your end users.